Demogoblin: Reception

 In 2020, CBR ranked Demogoblin 4th in their "10 Most Powerful Comic Book Villains With Demonic Origins" list.

 Other versions

 Ultimate Marvel

-In the Ultimate Marvel universe (Earth-1610), Mary Jane Watson becomes the Demogoblin after being kidnapped and mutated by Kaine Parker.
+In the Ultimate Marvel universe (Earth-1610), Mary Jane Watson becomes the Demogoblin after being kidnapped by Kaine Parker.
+Kaine injects Mary Jane with OZ, the drug that gave Spider-Man and Green Goblin their powers, transforming her into a horned goblin-like creature.
 However, when Spider-Man and Spider-Woman appear to rescue her, Mary Jane calms down and returns to her human form.
+Mary Jane is given a cure to the OZ formula, but is left traumatized and worries that she may transform again.

 Spider-Geddon

-An alternate universe variant of Demogoblin from Earth-11580 appears in the Spider-Geddon event.
+An alternate universe version of Demogoblin from Earth-11580 appears in Spider-Geddon.